raghavakumar/ansible-clusterconfig/README.md

 Installation:

-Follow below steps, To run Ansible
+Follow below steps, To configure Zookeeper, Cassandra, Spark Clusters

 -> Navigate to the directory where "site.yml" file located.
 Execute below command to execute all roles.